 Governments, activists and the media have become adept at holding companies to account for the social consequences of their actions.
 In response, corporate social responsibility has emerged as an inescapable priority for business leaders in every country.
 The fact is many prevailing approaches to CSR are quite disconnected from strategy.
 Business should treat CSR as something central to their strategy and hence contribute as a core competence for many organisations.
 These topics evaluate how business can utilise CSR practices to enhance opportunities for organisational success.

-• Understanding the relationship between diversity and Corporate Social Responsibility and its contribution to organisational performance.
+- Is there a relationship between diversity and Corporate Social Responsibility, what is its contribution to organisational performance?